digitaldesigner/2weeks.ai/content/day-03.md

 > You are a travel guide.
 Plan a 3-day trip to Paris on a budget.

 Next time you chat with AI, consider what kind of expert you need — it could be a fitness coach, a nutritionist, a historian etc. This is also why starting a new chat for each topic is helpful.
 It ensures you’re not accidentally stuck in “fitness expert mode” when you’re really looking for travel advice!

+Roles are only limited by your imagination, so you can have some fun:

+- 🚀 "You're a time traveler from the year 3025.
+Describe what people were like 100 years ago."
+- 🫠 "You're a conspiracy theorist.
+Tell me something about coffee the mainstream media don't want us to know!"
+- 🤖 "You're a corporate buzzword generator.
+Describe me."